This post was updated on June 17, 2022.

 - Mobile Optimization

-WordPress.org sites also get access to over 54,000 plugins – so your website does what you need it to.
+WordPress.org sites also get access to over 59,000 plugins—so your website does what you need.
 Add things like an online store, galleries, mailing lists, forums, spam filters, and analytics.

 What does WordPress cost?

-WordPress.com’s basic package is free but the premium package is $99/year.
-If you use WordPress.org, you can download it for free – but you’ll need a domain and hosting which costs a few dollars per month.
+WordPress.com’s basic package is free, but there are more advanced packages for $5 and $15 per month.
+If you use WordPress.org, you can download it for free—but you’ll need a domain and hosting, which costs a few dollars per month.

 What people love about it:

 Do you have difficulty keeping your sales organized?
-There’s a lot of client info to keep track of, and you also have to remember who has already been called or emailed and when.
-Without a system to keep everything organized in one place, the volume of leads can get overwhelming.
+There’s a lot of client info to keep track of!
+You also must remember who has already been called or emailed.
+Without a system to keep everything organized in 1 place, the volume of leads can get overwhelming.

-You need a CRM – or customer relationship management – to make sure no leads slip through the cracks.
+You need a CRM—or customer relationship management—to ensure no leads slip through the cracks.

-Lucky for you, we have two great CRM options for you.
+Lucky for you, we have 2 great CRM options for you.